Vorë: History

 There is a medieval castle in the constituent village of Prezë.

 Gërdec explosions

-The municipality of Vorë includes the small village of Gerdec.
+The municipality of Vorë includes the small village of Gërdec.
 In the Albanian Armed Forces' munition store in this settlement, an accident occurred on 15 March 2008, which caused a series of large explosions, lasting for several hours.
 As a result of these explosions, 26 people died and several hundred were injured.
 Several hundred houses and two small villages were completely destroyed and 1,500 buildings were damaged.